Paris Travel Tips for Your First Time in Paris

 If you are interested in shopping, consider visiting Paris in January or July, during the sales, when it is possible to find fantastic bargains.

-Unless you visit Paris off-season, you’ll experience frustrating long lines at all Paris’s main tourist attractions.
+Unless you visit Paris off-season, you’ll experience frustrating long lines at all Paris’ main tourist attractions.

 Waiting in line will not only make you waste precious time; the chances are that you’ll be exhausted even before starting your visit!
-That’s why the second of my tips for traveling to Paris is about booking your tickets for the main attractions in advance.
+That’s why the second of our tips for traveling to Paris for the first time is about booking your tickets for the main attractions in advance.

-Below I list the Paris main attractions you will need advance tickets for and have added links to my favorite trusty providers for your convenience.
+Below we list the Paris main attractions you will need advance tickets for and have added links to our favorite trusty providers for your convenience.

 Taking a ride with a regular, official taxi is what we would consider a matter of common sense, but you’d be surprised at how many tourists still get lured!